Julian S. Carr: Early life

-Carr was the son of Chapel Hill merchant and slaveowner John Wesley Carr and Eliza P. Carr (née Eliza Pannell Bullock).
+Carr was the son of Chapel Hill merchant John Wesley Carr and Eliza P. Carr (née Eliza Pannell Bullock).
 Carr was from a prominent North Carolinian planting family and was a cousin of Governor Elias Carr and of Mary Hilliard Hinton.
+His father owned slaves.

 He entered the University of North Carolina (today the University of North Carolina at Chapel Hill) at the age of sixteen, in 1862.

-His studies were interrupted in 1864 by service as a private in the Confederacy, serving with the Third North Carolina Cavalry.
+In 1863, he was drafted into the Confederate States Army, which interrupted his studies.
+Initially assigned clerical duties at the Bureau of Conscription, he was transferred in the following year to Company K in the 41st Regiment of North Carolina Troops, also known as the 3rd Regiment of North Carolina Cavalry, where he served in the rank of private.

 Career

-After the war, Carr became a partner in the tobacco manufacturing firm W. T. Blackwell and Co. in nearby Durham.
+After the war, he resumed his university education.
+Subsequently, he spent two years working in business with his uncle in Arkansas.
+Upon his return to the state, Carr purchased one-third of the Durham-based tobacco company W. T. Blackwell and Company.
 His business acumen led to the firm's becoming known worldwide through its recognizable Bull Durham trademark.
 Carr became one of the state's wealthiest individuals, engaging in successful textile, banking (Durham's First National Bank), railroad, public utility (Electric Lighting Company), and newspaper endeavors.

 In 1909, Carr purchased the Alberta Cotton Mill from Thomas F. Lloyd in what was then called West End, North Carolina, by Chapel Hill.
 In 1913, after agreeing to extend electricity to the town, it was named Carrboro in honor of him.
 In the 1970s, the mill, abandoned for many years, was restored and opened as Carr Mill Mall.

 Politics

 National

 Carr was nominated for Vice President of the United States by delegates from North Carolina (and one from Montana) at the 1900 Democratic National Convention, at which he gave a speech.
-He served as a delegate himself to the 1912 convention.
+He served as a delegate to the 1912 convention.

 Bolstering white supremacy in North Carolina

-Julian Carr also played an essential role in bolstering white supremacy in North Carolina during the era of Jim Crow.
+Julian Carr had a significant role in bolstering white supremacy in North Carolina during the era of Jim Crow.
 He publicly endorsed the Ku Klux Klan, opposed the 15th Amendment (1870) giving the vote to African-American men, and promoted racial unrest and turmoil in the late 19th century to defeat an interracial "Fusion" political party.
-Carr promoted his racial views through the News & Observer newspaper, which he bought, setting up white supremacist Josephus Daniels as its Editor.
-He celebrated the Wilmington Massacre of 1898, in which an elected government was overthrown by force (the only such incident in American history), and where at least 60 black North Carolinians were murdered.
+Carr promoted his racial views through The News & Observer newspaper, which he bought, setting up white supremacist Josephus Daniels as its editor.
+He celebrated the 1898 Wilmington massacre, in which an elected government was overthrown by force (the only such incident in American history), and where at least 60 black North Carolinians were murdered.
 In numerous speeches, he suggested that African Americans were better off enslaved and celebrated violence, even lynching, against black citizens.

-In 1880 he was nominated for Lieutenant Governor.
+In 1880 he was nominated for lieutenant governor.
 Carr was an unsuccessful candidate in the 1900 Democratic primary for senator, running on a platform of white supremacy.